 How to Find Corporate Housing

-I recommend using a search engine tool such as Google and entering the search terms: "corporate housing + the city name and country".
+We recommend using a search engine and entering the search terms: "corporate housing + the city name and country".
 Often, smaller local companies will provide the best price.
 Make sure you check the company's record with the Better Business Bureau.